gwos/groundwork-docker-container/README.md

 This version of GroundWork has been tested with Firefox 3 & 6, Google Chrome v16, as well as Internet Explorer 7, 8, and 9.

-# SECTION 5 - ADDITIONAL INFORMATION
+# ADDITIONAL INFORMATION

-**ABOUT THE NETWORK SERVICE**

-This version of GroundWork Monitor includes the Network Service component.
-This component provides the following capabilities:

-- Provides GroundWork Monitor administrators with software update notifications in their home screen.
-- Provides environment statistics to GroundWork about the GroundWork Monitor installation.
-- Provides the license key hash to GroundWork for each GroundWork Monitor installation.

-The Network Service communicates with servers in the **checkforupdates.com** domain every 12 hours via HTTPS (on TCP port 443).
-All communication is initiated by the GroundWork Monitor Enterprise server.

-The complete set of information sent to GWOS is:

-- The type of GroundWork Monitor product installed (e.g. Community Edition or Enterprise Edition) and version.
-- The Operating System vendor and version and basic hardware information (RAM, CPU).
-- The size of the monitored environment: number of configured devices and hosts, host groups, service checks, users and service checks being used.
-- The license key hash (checksum).

-If you need to enable the Network Service on an existing GroundWork Monitor Enterprise installation execute the following binary as the root user:

-    /usr/local/groundwork/network-service/bin/network-service-manager.bin

-**Proxy Server Configuration**
+## Proxy Server Configuration

 The Network Service will not be able to receive updates if a non-transparent proxy is used.
 To configure the proxy settings, complete the following:

-1. Install the product and enable the Network Service during installation.
+- Install the product and enable the Network Service during installation.
-2. Login using a secure shell on the GroundWork server.
+- Login using a secure shell on the GroundWork server. cd /usr/local/groundwork/network-service/scripts/ ./network-service-ctl.sh stop cd /usr/local/groundwork/network-service/bin/

-    cd /usr/local/groundwork/network-service/scripts/
-    ./network-service-ctl.sh stop
-    cd /usr/local/groundwork/network-service/bin/

-3. Edit the **agent.conf** file and add the following:
+- Edit the **agent.conf** file and add the following: proxy_host=xxx.yyy.zzz.www proxy_port=pppp

-    proxy_host=xxx.yyy.zzz.www
-    proxy_port=pppp

 Save your changes.

-4. Now restart the network service:
+- Now restart the network service:
     ./network-service-ctl.sh stop
     ./network-service-ctl.sh start

 * * *

 Copyright 2004-2014 GroundWork Open Source, Inc. ("GroundWork").
 All rights reserved.
 Use is subject to GroundWork commercial license terms.
 GroundWork Monitor products are released under the terms of the various public and commercial licenses.
 For information on licensing and open source elements please see [http://www.gwos.com/products/pro-ipingredients.html](http://www.gwos.com/products/pro-ipingredients.html).
 GroundWork, GroundWork Open Source, GroundWork Monitor Professional, GroundWork Monitor Open Source, GroundWork Community Edition, GroundWork Monitor Enterprise, GroundWork Foundation, GroundWork Status Viewer, Monarch, and GroundWork Guava are trademarks of GroundWork Open Source, Inc. Other trademarks, logos and service marks (each, a "Mark") used in GroundWork products, including Nagios, which is a registered trademark of Ethan Galstad, are the property of other third parties.
 These Marks may not be used without the prior ritten consent of GroundWork Open Source or the third party that owns the respective Mark.